 Decide who your target audience is before jumping into deciding the strategy.
-The best way to determine it is using Google Analytics on your already present website and see which group is more interested in your content.
+The best way to determine it is by using Google Analytics on your already present website and seeing which group is more interested in your content.

 Before you even launch your campaign, significant research is required to know how the target demographic reacts to your intended strategy of content marketing.